 - Encourage input.
 Have a genuine, open, heart-to-heart discussion with the senior loved one to express his / her expectations about your part in providing care support.
 Is the older adult troubled with giving up specific aspects of daily life?
 What are the most pressing needs?
 Companionship and other emotional care?
 Physical assistance with ambulation, bathing, and getting dressed?
 Maintaining the house and yard?
 Work together to design a strategy to satisfy these needs in a way that is agreeable to yourself and also the senior.

 It is also smart to explore the idea of enlisting the assistance of a skilled in-home senior care provider, such as Morning Glory Home Care.
 Quite often, family caregivers become overwhelmed with taking care of housework, meal preparation, running errands, transportation, and personal care needs, leaving insufficient time to just enjoy quality time with the senior they love.

-Morning Glory Home Care, the dementia care Edwardsville, IL experts, offers a complete range of personalized services to address all of these needs and so much more, making sure aging parents in Edwardsville and the surround areas are safe and secure, while empowering them to stay as independent as possible.
+Morning Glory Home Care, experts in dementia care Alton and the surrounding areas trust, offers a complete range of personalized services to address all of these needs and so much more, ensuring safety for seniors, while empowering them to stay as independent as possible.
 Contact us at 618-667-8400 to request a free in-home consultation, and strike a healthy life balance – both for the senior you love, and yourself.